Toll free: 1-866-869-6040

 If you DO know the CRN number for the course, select "Registration Add/Drop Classes".
 Next, select "Accept Financial Responsibility" and submit.
 Enter the CRN numbers in the text fields located at the bottom of the page, then click "Submit Changes".

-Available textbook information may be found through the UNM Bookstore website, http://bookstore.unm.edu by searching by subject and instructor.
+Available textbook information may be found through the UNM Bookstore website, http://bookstore.unm.edu, to search by subject and instructor.
 Course specific details, including required texts and materials are listed on the Online Course Schedule and may be found be clicking on the course title.
 Please check the detailed course description frequently, as course details are subject to change.

-On the day your course begins, typically the first day of the semester, you will have access to your course via WebCT (Web Course Tools).
-WebCT is UNM’s official Learning Management System (LMS) and is used for delivering courses or portions of courses over the internet.
+On the first day of the semester, you will have access to your course via Blackboard Learn, UNM’s official Learning Management System (LMS), which is used for delivering courses or portions of courses over the internet at UNM.
+It is recommended that you login to https://learn.unm.edu on the first day of the semester to see if there are any instructions you need to follow for your online course.